 - Launch and Acquire Additional Minority Professional Networking Websites.
-We believe that we can significantly expand our member base by launching our own new websites and acquiring other online professional networking websites focused on Hispanic-American and African-Americans and other diverse communities. - Employ Marketing Campaigns that Increase Traffic and Membership.
-We believe that we can increase our users and members through enhanced marketing efforts, such as media conferences, sponsored events, email marketing and ongoing search engine optimization. - Grow Revenue from Consumer Advertising.
+We believe that we can significantly expand our member base by launching our own new websites and acquiring other online professional networking websites focused on Hispanic Americans and African Americans and other diverse communities. - Employ Marketing Campaigns that Increase Traffic and Membership.
+We believe that we can increase our users and members through enhanced marketing efforts, such as media conferences, sponsored events, email marketing and ongoing search engine optimization. - Grow Consumer Advertising Revenue.
 We plan to build a sales and marketing team that can focus on selling our advertising. - Grow our Recruitment Platform.
-We plan on investing in our recruitment platform by adding additional products and services in order to enhance the user and recruiter experience.
-Our product roadmap builds upon our relationship recruitment platform. - Strengthen and Develop Relationships with Strategic Partners.
-We are working to strengthen our relationships with existing strategic partners and develop new relationships with online networking websites and professional organizations, with a view toward increasing traffic to our websites and broadening our base for membership and our hiring and marketing solutions. - Hire Strategically.
-We intend to hire experienced individuals in sales, marketing and technology. - Add Functionality to Increase Member Value and Generate Revenue.
+We plan on investing in our recruitment platform by adding additional services that enhance the user and recruiter experience.
+Our product roadmap builds upon our relationship recruitment platform. - Develop and Strengthen Relationships with Strategic Partners.
+We are working to strengthen our relationships with existing strategic partners and develop new relationships with online networking websites and professional organizations, with a view toward increasing traffic to our websites and broadening our membership base and our hiring and marketing solutions. - Direct Recruitment Sales.
+Starting in January 2013, we began to develop sales of diversity recruitment products and services directly to employers that are not among the companies exclusive to LinkedIn. - Hire Strategically.
+We hire experienced individuals in sales, marketing and technology. - Add Functionality to Increase Member Value and Generate Revenue.
 We are working to enhance the functionality of our websites, improve our applications, tools and resources and more efficiently and effectively utilize information captured on our websites.